-For episodes that last over several survey waves, the NEPS does not collect the same information in each survey wave.
-In the wave in which an episode is recorded for the first time, all unchangeable core information about this episode is collected.
-In the case of training episodes, this includes the type of training (e.g., vocational training or studies), the exact designation of the training occupation and some other parameters that distinguish this training from other training.
-This of course also includes the start date of the episode.
-This information will not be requested again when this episode is updated in later survey waves.
-Instead, additional characteristics of the episode, such as current pay, are recorded in these waves.
-As soon as the interviewee reports the episode as completed, information regarding the end is recorded.
-Such information is, for example, the achieved completion of a training episode and of course the end date of the episode.
-In this respect, the information on an episode, which was updated via different survey waves, is divided over the individual partial episodes (subspells) of this episode.
-The number of the partial episodes varies depending on the total duration of the episode.

-In order to make it easier for data users to work with the data of updated episodes, the information from the partial spells of episodes is summarized in an additional data line.
-Therefore, besides the data lines for the partial episodes, there is also a data line that gives an overall overview of the updated episode and is referred to as the harmonized episode.
+For episodes that span over several survey waves, the same information is not collected in each survey wave.
+In the wave in which an episode is recorded for the first time, all unchanging core information about it is captured.
+In the example of training episodes, this includes the start date, the type of training (e. g., vocational training or study), the exact name of the training occupation and some other parameters that distinguish this training from others.
+In later survey waves, this information is no longer requested when updating this episode.
+Instead, additional characteristics, such as current pay, are recorded.
+Once the respondent indicates that the episode has been finished, information about the end is recorded.
+This is, for example, the achieved completion of a training and, of course, the end date of the episode.
+Thus, the information about an episode that lasts over several survey waves is divided among sub-episodes (subspells).
+The number of sub-episodes varies depending on the total duration of the episode or the number of interviews in the course of this duration.
+63 To ease the work with updated episodes, the information from the sub-spells of an episode is summarized in an additional data row.
+Besides the data rows for the sub-episodes, there is one data row that gives an overall view of the entire episode (up to the last interview).
+This data row represents the harmonized episode.
+Episode harmonization is only used if several subspells from different survey waves are available for the same episode.